MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 ### -Temporary

-Specifies the lifetime of the new SMB share.
-A temporary share doesn't persist beyond the next restart of the computer.
-By default, new SMB shares are persistent, and non-temporary.
+Specifies the new SMB share is temporary and will not persist beyond the next restart of the computer.
+By default, new SMB shares aren't temporary.

 ```yaml
 Type: SwitchParameter